jbcarruthers/broomstones_bylaws/broomstones_bylaws.md

 \(b) Without hereby limiting the generality of the foregoing, the Board of Directors shall have the following powers:

-1. They may appoint and/or remove any officer, board member, agents, and/or employees as they from time to time think fit, and determine their powers and duties.
+1. They may appoint or remove any officer, board member, agents, or employees as they from time to time think fit, and determine their powers and duties.

 2. They may fill any vacancies in any of the offices of the Corporation